 The appropriate AAL Procurement and receiving site Quality representative shall be notified of intentions to change a product or process prior to making any changes.
-The supplier must submit a Supplier Request for Product or Process Change (see 3.1 AAL Supporting Documents for a link to the form) and receive written authorization to proceed with the change from the AAL's receiving site Quality department prior to change implementation.
+The supplier must submit a Supplier Request for Product or Process Change (see 3.1 AAL Supporting Documents for a link to the form) and receive written authorization to proceed with the change from the AAL's receiving site Quality department prior to change implementation, If this is not followed Notification for Violation will be issued.

-Any such change made without prior written approval by AAL would not only constitute a breach of our purchase order terms and conditions, but would also be a serious breach of standard automotive practice.
+Any such change made without prior written approval by AAL would not only constitute a breach of our purchase order terms and conditions but would also be a serious breach of standard automotive practice.
 Suppliers who do not adhere to this requirement will be held responsible for all damages, losses and liabilities attributable to any unapproved change made by you or one of its suppliers (e.g., customer rejections, customer line stoppage penalty fees, field failures costs, warranty expense).
 In addition the supplier may be placed on New Business Hold until the systemic issue is addressed.